-Jay Fancher’s career has focused upon litigations, especially relating to medical malpractice, healthcare litigation, and first party insurance lawsuits.
-Mr. Fancher also has extensive experience relating to personal injury litigation, commercial litigation, construction litigation, and toxic torts.
-Before becoming part of the team at Hicks Thomas, Mr. Fancher worked at Jay Old & Associates since 2013, and had worked with Jay Old at Germer Gertz in Beaumont, Texas since 2001.
+His career has focused upon litigations, especially relating to medical malpractice, healthcare litigation, and first party insurance lawsuits.
+Mr. Fancher also has extensive experience relating to personal injury litigation, commercial litigation and construction litigation.

-Areas of expertise include litigation of medical malpractice claims, transactional litigation claims involving healthcare-providers, construction law, insurance law, personal injury, and toxic torts.
+Areas of expertise include litigation of medical malpractice claims, first-party insurance claims, transactional litigation claims involving healthcare-providers, construction law and personal injury.

 In a matter of first impression in Texas, the Houston 1st Court of Appeals ruled in favor of our client in Texas Windstorm Insurance Association v.
 Randy Jones, Cause No. 01-16-00385-CV, interpreting the meaning of what is an “accepted” insurance claim under the Texas Insurance Code.
 The Court found that a claim acceptance which did not limit the items accepted by its terms accepted all damage which could have been claimed by the insured, precluding litigation under the 2013 amendments to the Insurance Code commonly known as “HB3.”

 In the trial court, Mr. Fancher has been an integral part of trial teams that have successfully defended healthcare clients Baptist Hospitals of Southeast Texas and ED Care, now known as Hospital Physician Partners.

 - Environmental Litigation [ Learn More ]

 - International Arbitration [ Learn More ]